When cooked properly, Field Peas are full of flavor delicious unique to only themselves. Here are tips on how to cook them perfectly.

 - Salt and Peper to Taste

 - Put the peas in a pot and cover with water or stock.
+Liquid should just barely cover the peas.
 Add in your fat seasoning.

 - Bring to a boil over med-high heat.